CDVyhlidal/Cactus/README-MORE.txt

 If your MPQs get screwed... well then good game.
 Go get the disks.

-Multiple Versions
+Multiple Diablo II Windows
 ---------------
 If you want to run multiple versions of Diablo II, It is the same process as before.
 You can get this feature by downloading Singling.
-It contains the changes needed in order to allow multiple D2 windows to be launched.
+It contains the changes needed in order to allow multiple D2 windows to be launched for several important versions.